Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 Why?
 Because if you don’t take care of yourself, then nothing else matters.
 You might be able to get by for a while but eventually, if you neglect your physical and mental wellbeing, you’ll run out of steam.

-I know it can be hard to do when you’re busy but here are some practical self-care tips (find out how I learned to practice self-care without it feeling like something else on my to-do list!).
+I know it can be hard to do when you’re busy, but here are some practical self-care tips (find out how I learned to practice self-care without it feeling like something else on my to-do list!).
+Your future self will thank you for putting important activities like rest at the top of your to-do list

 An Intentional Living Journaling Exercise